Yagi–Uda antenna: Design

 However using the above kinds of iterative analysis, one can calculate the performance of a given a set of parameters and adjust them to optimize the gain (perhaps subject to some constraints).
 Since with an n element Yagi–Uda antenna, there are 2n − 1 parameters to adjust (the element lengths and relative spacings), this iterative analysis method is not straightforward.
 The mutual impedances plotted above only apply to λ/2 length elements, so these might need to be recomputed to get good accuracy.

 The current distribution along a real antenna element is only approximately given by the usual assumption of a classical standing wave, requiring a solution of Hallen's integral equation taking into account the other conductors.
 Such a complete exact analysis, considering all of the interactions mentioned, is rather overwhelming, and approximations are inevitable on the path to finding a usable antenna.
 Consequently, these antennas are often empirical designs using an element of trial and error, often starting with an existing design modified according to one's hunch.
 The result might be checked by direct measurement or by computer simulation.

 A well-known reference employed in the latter approach is a report published by the United States National Bureau of Standards (NBS) (now the National Institute of Standards and Technology (NIST)) that provides six basic designs derived from measurements conducted at 400 MHz and procedures for adapting these designs to other frequencies.
 These designs, and those derived from them, are sometimes referred to as "NBS yagis."

 By adjusting the distance between the adjacent directors it is possible to reduce the back lobe of the radiation pattern.

 History

 The Yagi–Uda antenna was invented in 1926 by Shintaro Uda of Tohoku Imperial University, Sendai, Japan, with the guidance of Hidetsugu Yagi, also of Tohoku Imperial University.
 Yagi and Uda published their first report on the wave projector directional antenna.
 Yagi demonstrated a proof of concept, but the engineering problems proved to be more onerous than conventional systems.

 Yagi published the first English-language reference on the antenna in a 1928 survey article on short wave research in Japan and it came to be associated with his name.
-However, Yagi who provided the conception which was originally vague expression to Uda, always acknowledged Uda's principal contribution towards the design which will currently be recognized as the reduction to practice, and if the novelty is not considered, the proper name for the antenna is, as above, the Yagi–Uda antenna (or array).
+However, Yagi always acknowledged Uda's principal contribution to the design, and the proper name for the antenna is, as above, the Yagi–Uda antenna (or array).